collardm/cv-dl-crashcourse/README.md

 Link to the blog post: <https://www.pyimagesearch.com/2016/10/03/bubble-sheet-multiple-choice-scanner-and-test-grader-using-omr-python-and-opencv>

-This is a bubble sheet scanner and test grader building.
+This is a bubble sheet scanner and test grader.

     $ python 4-omr-on-mcq/test_grader.py --image 4-omr-on-mcq/images/test_01.png

+## Day 5 | Object tracker

+Link to the blog post: <https://www.pyimagesearch.com/2015/09/14/ball-tracking-with-opencv>

+This code detect the presence of a colored ball using computer vision techniques and then track the ball as it moves.

+    $ python 5-ball-tracking/ball_tracking.py --video 5-ball-tracking/ball_tracking_example.mp4